JiaweiZhuang/jiaweizhuang.github.io/posts/aws-hpc-guide.rst

     $ cd WRF-4.0.3
     $ ./configure

-- For the fisrt question, select ``34``, which uses GNU compilers and pure MPI ("dmpar" -- Distributed Memory PARallelization).
+- For the first question, select ``34``, which uses GNU compilers and pure MPI ("dmpar" -- Distributed Memory PARallelization).
 - For the second question, select ``1``, whichs uses basic nesting.

 You should get this successful message::